How to Track Expenses – Best Tools and Apps to Use In 2025

 If monthly feels too frequent or overwhelming, you can always start small, even reviewing your spending every three months is better than none.
 But once you see the benefits, monthly tracking will likely become your go-to routine.

-2. What you need to start tracking expenses
+3. What you need to start tracking expenses

 If you’re wondering how to track expenses effectively, it starts with building the right foundation.
 To succeed, you need both financial awareness and the right tools.
 Begin by laying the right financial foundation.

-2.1.
-Analyze your income, spending, and overall financial picture
+3.1.
+Analyse your income, spending, and overall financial picture

-Start by calculating your net income—your earnings after taxes and deductions.
+Start by calculating your net income, your earnings after taxes and deductions.
 Include:

 • Salary or wages